Cognitive Neuropsychiatry

 Schizophrenia Research-Cognition

-Exploring the cognitive dimensions of mental health.
+Diving deep into the cognitive aspects of mental disorders.

 Publisher: ELSEVIERISSN: 2215-0013Frequency: 4 issues/year